xuankimtran/docs-1/pages/katalon-studio/docs/execution-profile-v54.md

 ### Scope of Global Variables

-**Global Variables** are defined within the scope of a **Test Case** or a **Test Suite**, **NOT** a Test Suite Collection.
+**Global Variables** are declared within the scope of a **Test Case** or a **Test Suite**, **NOT** a Test Suite Collection.
 In other words, you can choose to execute a test case or a test suite with a profile that contains global variables but cannot execute a test suite collection.

 ### Use a Global Variable